py-sherlock/sherlock/README.md

 * API similar to standard library's Lock.
 * Support for With statement.
-* Backend agnostic: supports Etcd, Zookeeper, Redis, Memcached.
-Can be extended work with other DBs as well.
+* Backend agnostic: supports Etcd, Redis, Memcached.
+Can be extended to work with other data stores as well.

+## Coming Soon

+* Support for Zookeeper
 * Works well with Gevent, Tornado, Twisted, Multithreading, Multiprocessing.